rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

 1. Ensure you are logged into the server.

-2. Use the `ip` program to view the current lay of the land to see existing network interfaces on your system.
+2. Use the `ip` program to view the existing network interfaces on your system.
 Type:

     ```bash
     ip link show